seanyoungberg/reference_architecture_automation/README.md

+# Design

+The templates and scripts in this repository are a deployment method for Palo Alto Networks Reference Architectures.
+You can find details on each of the design models, and step-by-step instructions for deployment at https://www.paloaltonetworks.com/referencearchitectures

+This repository currrently covers the AWS Reference Architecture.
+Azure and GCP will follow.

 # Prerequisits

 The tempaltes and scripts in this repository are designed to be used with PanHandler.
 For details on how to get PanHandler running see: https://panhandler.readthedocs.io/en/master/running.html